Designing the template structure in the DocumentBuilder editor

 Adding conditions and sub-conditions:

-Use a condition to define the criteria that an order must meet for the widget content to appear in the document.
-The first condition is pre-inserted and ready to set.
-Use material:playlist_add to add additional conditions.
+A condition defines the criteria an order must meet for the widget’s content to appear in the document.
+The first condition is pre-configured and ready to be set.
+Use playlist_add to add additional conditions.

 AND

-Select AND when an order must meet all linked conditions for the widget content to appear in the document.
+Select AND if an order must meet all the linked conditions for the widget’s content to appear in the document.

 OR

-Select OR when an order must meet one of the linked conditions for the widget content to appear in the document.
+Select OR if an order must meet one the linked conditions for the widgets content to appear in the document.

 Choose one of the following options to add a preset restriction or combination of restrictions directly: